roderickmackenzie/matlab_robot_buggy/WS2/worksheet.md

 Warm up exercises
 -----------------

-The following exercise refresh/test your knowledge of MATLAB, especially functions and files, if you find the questions hard go back though some of the example sheets and lectures, especially the ones on loops, files and plotting.
+The following exercise refresh/test your knowledge of MATLAB, especially functions and files.
 You can view the rest of this work sheet as an assessment on how much you have learnt from lectures 1-10 of the MATLAB course.
 You can use MATLAB for these questions, you do not need to install octave.
 Octave is just a clone of MATLAB.

 ### Exercise 1